 - ministerial oversight by the Minister for Home Affairs;

 - the Parliamentary Joint Committee on Intelligence and Security and other parliamentary committees, including scheduled appearances before Senate Estimates;

-- the Inspector-General of Intelligence and Security; and
+- the Inspector-General of Intelligence and Security;

 - the Independent National Security Legislation Monitor.